microsoft/onnxruntime/BUILD.md

 #### Notes

 * The build script runs all unit tests by default (for native builds and skips tests by default for cross-compiled builds).
+* If you need to install protobuf 3.6.1 from source code (cmake/external/protobuf), please note:
+   * CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned OFF.
+After the installation, you should have the 'protoc' executable in your PATH.
+It is recommended to run `ldconfig` to make sure protobuf libraries are found.
+   * If you installed your protobuf in a non standard location it would be helpful to set the following env var:`export CMAKE_ARGS="-DONNX_CUSTOM_PROTOC_EXECUTABLE=full path to protoc"` so the ONNX build can find it.
+Also run `ldconfig <protobuf lib folder path>` so the linker can find protobuf libraries.
+* If you'd like to install onnx from source code (cmake/external/onnx), use:
+    ```
+    export ONNX_ML=1
+    python3 setup.py bdist_wheel
+    pip3 install --upgrade dist/*.whl
+    ```
 ---

 # Supported architectures and build environments